alexandrauxr/Accessibility_Checker/README.md

 6. If you want to do check another webpage just insert a new URL and run it again.

 > [!TIP]
-> If data fetching times out, simply click the **Run Accessibility Audit** button again.
-An error message will usually appear prompting you to retry, if it doesn't just click the button again.
+> Occasionally, if the page takes too long to load the app would show an error.
+It is designed to prompt message to click the Run Accessibility Checker button again.
+If the message does not appear, retrying the button manually should fix the issue.

 ## App Screenshots